herbie-fp/herbie/README.md

 Running Tests
 -------------

-Casio draws its test suite from open source projects, examples emailed to the developers, and from numerical analysis textbooks.
+Herbie draws its test suite from open source projects, examples emailed to the developers, and from numerical analysis textbooks.
 Whenever possible, we try to *extract all possible tests* from a source, to avoid biasing our selection of tests.
 To run the tests, go to the